tqtezos/stablecoin/docs/specification.md

 Every address that is stored in ledger is associated with its current balance.
 Additionally, each minter is associated with its current minting allowance.

-## Token metadata

-Stablecoin contract MUST provide an additional metadata `big_map` for its tokens.
-This `big_map` MUST be annotated as `%token_metadata` and can be at any position within contract storage.
-The structure of this `big_map` MUST follow [FA2 requirements](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-12/tzip-12.md#token_metadata-big_map).

 # Permits

 A user can pre-sign a parameter, allowing other users to call this contract on the user's behalf.